Dental Hygiene (DH)

 Special Equipment Needs

 Upon admission to this major, additional expenses will be encountered for uniforms, personal protective equipment, and instruments.
+Refer to the list of tools, uniforms, and supplies.

 Deficiencies identified by placement testing will be remediated prior to admission.
 Chemistry must be satisfied prior to admission to the major.
 Applicants not having a "C" or better in high school chemistry with a lab within the past 10 years must pass one of the following: CHM 100, or CHM 108 or higher, or an adult education chemistry course at an approved high school prior to admission to the Dental Hygiene major.